kolov/notipy/README.md

 [JNotify](http://jnotify.sourceforge.net/) didn't work ot of the box on the Raspberry Pi, so this is basically a clone of JNotify with some changes:
  - Got rid of the makefile, Maven build.
- - No separate CVS modules, one Maven project
+ - No separate CVS modules, one github project
  - Native Library packaged in Jar and loaded automatically, no -Djava.library.path
  - Doesn't detect the OS, operation mode is controlled explicitely
  - An OS-neutral ineficient implementation for development (e.g. develop on Mac, deploy on the Pi)